An application for a seal-shooting license has now been withdrawn after ‘careful consideration’ from the company.

-The application saw concerned residents and animal protection groups set up a petition and Facebook page which included over 800 ‘members’.
+But the application saw concerned local residents and animal protection groups take action by setting up a petition and a Facebook page: Stop the Ythan seal cull, which included over 800 ‘members’.

 “Additionally, these devices are also widespread throughout the fish farming industry.